 The genesis for this capability came from the opportunity to explore how to design for things we cannot see.
 Microsoft embarked on a user-centric research project to find out what goes on behind the scenes for people who are sight impaired.
 Either figuratively or literally, how do you get oriented, through voice, when you might not have visual landmarks?
 So if you are visually impaired or even situationally blind, for example when you’re walking or driving or otherwise distracted, what is input is required to accomplish tasks such as reading your email.
 Through this research Microsoft learned the essence of what input or information is important to get to what is truly meaningful.
 This project involved volunteers from the school of the blind so we could learn the tactics when translating their needs to voice enabled capabilities.

 Outlook is all about helping you organize your life, stay in control of your day and on top of what matters.
 Using intelligent technology to get things done fast and with reduced the effort so you can get time back in your day and spend it with people that matter most to you.
 That includes getting time back when you need to stay on top of your personal communications and commitments.
 Cortana is your personal productivity assistant now built into Outlook.
-This represents a significant shift in how you interact with your inbox.

 Play My Emails is starting to roll out today and may take several weeks to reach all US customers.
 Once it’s available to you, please share with us what you think.
 This is a significant step in our journey and we plan to bring more voice capabilities and enable deeper conversations between you and Outlook.
 Looking forward, we expect to expand specific time management scenarios, include more emails and enable additional actions in your conversations with Cortana.
 In the meantime, learn about other exciting Microsoft 365 AI innovations and other announcements we’re making at our Microsoft Ignite 2019 Outlook sessions.